 This should be in Vancouver style and should be numbered in the order in which they appear in the text.
-A list of authors should be given except when they exceed 6, in which case 3 should be given followed by et al. References should be up to date.
+A list of authors should be given except when they exceed 6, in which case 6 should be given followed by et al. References should be up to date.

 Authors of a book

-The surname and initials of all authors should be followed by the title of the book, edition (except if first), place of publication, publisher, year and pages e.g Pindiga UH, Audu B, Yusuph H, Ahidjo A. Pathologic study of the causes of mortality in UMTH: a hand book.
+The surname and initials of all authors should be followed by the title of the book, edition (except if first), place of publication, publisher, year and pages e.g Pindiga UH, Audu B, Yusuph H, Ahidjo A. Pathologic study of the causes of mortality in UMTH: A handbook.
 Maiduguri.
 Gaza Medical publishers, 2003: Pp 212 – 221

-Author(s) of a chapter in a book: the surname and initials of all authors of the particular chapter should be followed by the title of the chapter, editor(s) of the book, title of the book, edition (except first), place of publication, publisher, year and pages e.g Abubakar AM.
+The surname and initials of all authors of the particular chapter should be followed by the title of the chapter, editor(s) of the book, title of the book, edition (except first), place of publication, publisher, year and pages e.g Abubakar AM.
 Childhood congenital defects in UMTH.
 In: Madziga AG, Chama C, Kagu MB (eds).
-Nggada text book of pathology, 1st edition.
+Nggada textbook of pathology, 2nd edition.
 Maiduguri, Gaza Press, 2001: Pp. 231 – 242.

 For dissertation, the author(s)’ name should be followed by the title of dissertation, the fellowship, the name of college, month and year e.g Garbati MA.
 Evaluation of serology as a diagnostic tool in tuberculosis.
 FMCP Dissertation.
-National postgraduate Medical College.
+National Postgraduate Medical College.
 May, 2003

 Unit of Measurement

-All measurements should be expressed in SI (System International) Units.
+All measurements should be expressed in SI (System International) units.

 These are not free and will be sent to the author (s) on request.
 Reprint may be ordered by the author(s).